AryanKshyp/ET617_AI-Powered-Learning-Productivity-Platform/docs/STORAGE_SETUP.md

 ## Troubleshooting

 ### Error: "Bucket not found"
-- Make sure you've created both buckets with the exact names: `pdfs` and `materials`
+- Make sure you've created both buckets with the exact names: `uploadFiles` and `materials`
 - Check that the bucket names match exactly (case-sensitive)

 ### Error: "Permission denied"